 Additionally whilst both score as well as any for the detection of nasties they both score poorly in the firewall stakes.

 My recommendation in this category is the Windows Security Essentials.

 It is well behaved, updated regularly and automatically, can be configured to run in the background in real time and can be scheduled to run a complete or partial scan at a designated time.

-I have been using this setup for two years now and have not even looked like being hit with anything unwanted.
+I have been using this setup for five years now and have not even looked like being hit with anything unwanted.